 Asset Management and Financial Stability: 10 Years on from the Crisis.

-To be held on Thursday, December 6
+Held on Thursday, December 6

 With Support from ICI Global

 Peter Andrews (Oxera)

 Philip Warland (Kreab)

 Over the last ten years, a lot of brainpower has been directed at understanding what caused the Crisis – and how to prevent (or, more realistically, limit) the next one.
 Regulation has materially changed the financial markets: banks have shrunk relatively speaking, while central banks and ‘Other Financial Intermediaries’ (chiefly investment managers and captive investment funds) have taken up the slack.
 This is especially true in the eurozone, where central banks and OFIs now hold nearly half of the area’s financial assets.

 In principle, this is what was meant to happen.
 Reducing the leverage of banks, and replacing excessive maturity transformation by intermediaries with more direct holding of assets, were both intended to improve the overall health of the system.
 But there has always been a concern that financial intermediation outside of banking could introduce new risks into the financial system

 Whether or not these fears are well-grounded (the Financial Stability Board appears sanguine for now, the ECB less so), there is the undeniable fact that the biggest asset managers are now very big indeed.
 At least one of the major players now lists more assets under management than the Federal Reserve.

 So where are we really?
 To kick off a discussion of the issues, and what (if anything) should be done, we are delighted to welcome back Paul Schott Stevens.
 Paul is the President and CEO of the Investment Company Institute, a global trade body representing the interests of regulated funds with a combined $30 trillion under management.
 He has been with the ICI for 18 years, and previously served as a national security and defence adviser to the White House.